carmelag/graphql-cursor-pagination/README.md

 * API (both REST and GraphQL)
 * Databases
-* Search results coming from a serch engine
+* Search results coming from a search engine
 * Messages on a messaging platform

 The most common pagination methods are: